-Roy Ciampa, chair of Samford’s Department of Biblical and Religious Studies, is one of four scholars who will be honored for excellence in scholarship at the Southeastern Theological Fellowship (STF) meeting at the annual conference of the Evangelical Theological Society in San Diego Nov.
+Roy Ciampa, chair of Samford’s Department of Biblical and Religious Studies, was one of four scholars honored for excellence in scholarship at the Southeastern Theological Fellowship (STF) meeting at the annual conference of the Evangelical Theological Society in San Diego Nov.
 20.

 The Fellowship was created by Southeastern Baptist Theological Seminary to foster fellowship among scholars, publishers and research students in the broader evangelical world.
 The scholars it honors each year are selected from among colleges, universities, seminaries and divinity schools for excellence in conservative evangelical research and writing.